ssmirr/appdev-chapters/rails-foundry.md

  1. Use GitHub's built-in functionality to [request code review in your PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review){:target="_blank"} from all three instructors.

     Note that you can (and should) request re-review after pushing further commits you've made to address a prior review.

+    It's ultimately up to you, the author, when to merge your branch; we're not here to approve your PRs.
+We're simply providing feedback.
  2. Post a message in the `#review-requests` Slack channel ([`/join` it if you're not in it](https://slack.com/help/articles/205239967-Join-a-channel){:target="_blank"}) asking for review from your fellow students.
 Usually we say something like "Could use some review on this please 👀: [https://github.com/demostudent14/my-awesome-project/pull/1](https://github.com/demostudent14/my-awesome-project/pull/1)"

 ### review-requests channel